remaro-network/KD-YOLOX-ViT/README.md

 ![YOLOX-ViT](images/YoloX-ViT-Model.png "YOLOX-ViT")

+To activate the ViT layer in the YOLOX model, the parameter *vit* needs to be set to **True** in the model file, such as /exps/default/yolox_nano.py for the YOLOx-nano model.
+Then, the YOLOX-ViT training can be launched using the same training command as the basic YOLOX model.

 <!-- ## Experimental Results
 ### YOLOX - YOLOX-ViT Comparison
 This Experimental Results is divided into two different experiments.